C++17 Chess Engine · UCI · Active Development

-Kepler is my from scratch C++17 chess engine.
-It is built to study search and evaluation in a clean, modular codebase while still being fast enough to play real games over UCI.
+Kepler is a from-scratch C++17 chess engine built to study search and evaluation in a clean, modular codebase — while still being fast enough to play real games over UCI.

-The current strength is about 2038 Elo based on testing.
-The engine is still in progress and the focus is on steady gains.
+Current strength sits around ~2038 Elo based on testing.
+The engine is in active development with steady gains.

 Strength